Singapore: Labour Regulation

 - Dependant’s pass – Employment Pass and certain S Pass holders can apply for this pass for their spouse and for unmarried or legally adopted children under age 21 to live with them in Singapore.

-There are various other Work Passes, including for employment of foreign students, training employment, the work holiday programme and work passes for foreign spouses of Singapore citizens.
+There are various other work passes, including for employment of foreign students, training employment, the work holiday programme and work passes for foreign spouses of Singaporean citizens.

 Work permits are issued by the Ministry of Manpower.
 An administrative fee of SGD10 is charged for every work permit application submitted.
 Applications can be made via WP Online, via an employment agency, or manually.